suteanu/acqu/README.md

 You probably want to create a GitHub account and fork from this repository.
 Then clone this personal "acqu" distribution (it is still very easy to get updates later).

+If you have a working ROOT installation you can use these commands to get ready to build acqu:

+Ubuntu 10.04.4:
+ `sudo apt-get install git-core cmake zlib1g-dev doxygen libncurses-dev`

 Installation